 1974 Steve Silver's Beach Blanket Babylon begins performances in San Francisco at the Savoy Tivoli.
 Still running today (now at its larger home, Club Fugazi), the campy spoof of pop culture is the longest running musical revue in theatre history.

-1998 In a surprise victory of Disney over Livent, The Lion King wins the best musical award over the predicted winner, Ragtime, when the 1998 Tony Awards are handed out at Radio City Music Hall.
+1998 In a surprise victory of Disney over Livent, The Lion King wins Best Musical over the predicted winner, Ragtime, when the 1998 Tony Awards are handed out at Radio City Music Hall.
 Among King’s other wins are awards for best direction (Julie Taymor), costumes, and set design.
-Yasmina Reza’s British import, Art, takes the best play award over Martin McDonaugh’s The Beauty Queen of Leenane, although the Irish drama still manages to walk away with four awards.
+Yasmina Reza’s British import, Art, takes Best Play over Martin McDonaugh’s The Beauty Queen of Leenane, although the Irish drama still manages to walk away with four awards.
 Cabaret and A View From the Bridge, both produced by the Roundabout Theatre Company, take the awards for best revival of a musical and play, respectively.

-2001 John Guare's Chaucer in Rome opens at Lincoln Center.
+2001 John Guare's Chaucer in Rome opens Off-Broadway at Lincoln Center's Mitzi E. Newhouse Theater.

 2012 The world premiere of Kenneth Lonergan's Medieval Play opens Off-Broadway at The Irene Diamond Stage in The Pershing Square Signature Center.
 Set in the late 14th century, the comedy stars Josh Hamilton and Tate Donovan as two French mercenary knights.